Panoramic mountain views from Casa de Cristal deck in Estes Park

 • – Leaf-peeping drives

-• – Fewer crowds, golden light
+• – Fewer crowds, sharper light

 Winter